Author, Andrew Gibson

 Almost all the big banks in France will charge you transfer fees in addition to their uncompetitive exchange rates.

 To give you an indication of what to expect, we looked at BNP Paribas and Societe Generale.

 Outgoing International Transfer Fees:

-If your international transfer is urgent, the banks will charge you yet another fee.
+If your international transfer is urgent, the banks will charge you a priority payment fee.

-If you want to receive a confirmation that your money is sent, that also comes with a fee.
+There’s also a fee if you want to receive a confirmation that your money is sent.

 Currency brokers specialise in international money transfers.

 The first are online-only platforms or apps, such as Transferwise, PayPal, CurrencyFair and Revolut.

 These are particularly popular for smaller amounts (under £5,000) because the only customer support you get is via email or webchat.